jadilorenzo/obsidian/Story/Story.md

 But when the tournament started, everyone was there.
 The whole city poured its inhabitants and the mass of its security force into the Novar stadium — The Fate. ==WHAT IS THE STADIUM LIKE== The branding was intense: the words “The Fate” were inscribed over every arch and painted in giant red diagonal letters across every wall.
 For the contenders, it may well have read, “YOUR Fate.”

 These weren’t slave fights or battles to the death; this event was decent — and strictly non-partisan.
-Though the policy of Marcus Kane forbade any political violence (murder most definitely included), few were secure against a political kamikaze assassin.
+Though the policy of Governor Marcus Kane forbade any political violence (murder most definitely included), few were secure against a political kamikaze assassin.
 Marcus Kane was one of those people.

 Traffic into Novar leading up to the third and final day of The Fate’s tournament was intense.
 But, as the third day approached, a noticeable shift occurred.
-The frenetic pace of the city began to slow, though the lightning trains from their different origins never paused.
+The frenetic pace of the city began to slow, though the lightning hover trains from their different origins never paused.
 They never stopped — bar bombing.

-So there Alan was… in a lightning train in the 11th car, cruising at 310 miles an hour.
+So there Alan was… in a lightning train in the 11th car, cruising at  500 kilometers an hour.
 Vambraces, greaves, and gloves of a dark, brushed metal were on his forearms, shins, and hands while his chest remained without armor.
 The near-black cloth covering the surface of his body was splashed with dark brown giving him a dirty appearance.
 A mask of the same near black cloth partially covered his face.
 No one knew his name… at least not yet.

 “I said stop the train.” *There’s not much time for this.* Alan began striding toward the car’s attendant.

 The attendant, wearing a dark blue uniform and jacket, sat at the front of the train car.
-Besides the name tag, the uniform and jacket were without adornment or even a second color to break the rich flow of dark blue other than a white symbol on his chest, the same symbol printed on every banner, engraved into the side of every car of the lightning train, and glowing from every magnetic binding, the device of Marcus Kane.
+Besides the name tag, the uniform and jacket were without adornment or even a second color to break the rich flow of dark blue other than a white symbol on his chest, the same symbol printed on every banner, engraved into the side of every car of the lightning train, and glowing from every magnetic binding, the device of Governor Marcus Kane.
 A curved saber hung from the attendant's side, its blade unembellished.

 "What is it?"
-The attendant replied quickly.
+The attendant replied.

-“There is a barricade on the tracks undetectable to this train’s magnetic visualizers and invisible to the human eye, closing in at the speed of 500 kilometers an hour.
+“There is a barricade on the tracks undetectable to this train’s magnetic visualizers and invisible to the human eye, getting closer at the speed of 500 kilometers an hour.
 We have about four minutes till impact."
 Although Alan’s language was precise, he spoke through his mask at a blistering pace with perfect clarity.

 “Then, why can’t the conductor see it on the monitors?” the attendant said.